-Employee Net Promoter Score (eNPS) is defined as a concept built around the Net Promoter Score (NPS) to measure employee loyalty.
-It is a method of measuring how willing your employees to recommend their workplace to their family or friends.
+Employee Net Promoter Score (eNPS) is a method built around the Net Promoter Score (NPS) to measure employee loyalty.
+It measures how willing your employees are to recommend their workplace to their family or friends.

 Employee Net Promoter Score gets praises for it is compact, prevents survey fatigue, ease of calculating the results, and the ability to benchmark it, and repeat it at sufficient intervals because it is simple.
 All these attributes certainly put eNPS in a more efficient place.

 However, if you combine eNPS with other HR metrics, you will know why employees gave negative feedback.
 It will uncover the reasons behind their performance and help you with ways to improve it.
 You can also find out if they feel motivated enough to work in the organization.

 eNPS is built around the same concept as Net Promoter Score (NPS), originally developed by Fred Reichheld, Bain and Co., and Satmetrix in the 1990s.
 NPS is used to measure customer loyalty, whereas eNPS indicates employee loyalty.